KinsonDigital/BranchValidator/README.md

    Standard YAML syntax rules apply.
    The function value allows the use of 2 characters that provide glob like behavior.
 The 2 characters are `#` and `*` and can be used together as many times as needed.
      - Example 1: equalTo('main')
-       - This checks whether or not the branch is equal to the value of `main`.
+       - Checks whether or not the branch is equal to the value of `main`.
      - Example 2: equalTo('feature/my-*-branch')
-       - This will check if the branch starts with the value `feature/my-` and that it ends with `-branch`.
+       - Checks whether or not the branch starts with the value `feature/my-` and that it ends with `-branch`.
 Anything is acceptable between the beginning and end of the branch where the `*` character is located.
 This should be a familiar concept to other systems and uses of this type of syntax.
      - Example 3: equalTo('feature/#-sample-branch')
-       - This returns valid if the branch name was `feature/my-sample-branch`.
+       - Returns valid if the branch name was `feature/my-sample-branch`.
 This checks whether or not the branch starts with the value `feature/` and ends with the value `-sample-branch`.
 Any text between the start and the end will be checked to see if it is a whole number of any digit size.
-         - This would return as valid if the name of the branch was `feature/12-sample-branch` or `feature/12345-sample-branch`.
+         - Returns valid if the name of the branch was `feature/12-sample-branch` or `feature/12345-sample-branch`.
-         - This would return as not valid if the name of the branch was `feature/10-20-sample-branch`.
-This is because in this example, the branch ends with the value `-20-sample-branch`, not `-sample-branch`.
+         - Return as not valid if the name of the branch was `feature/10-20-sample-branch`.
+In this example, the branch ends with the value `-20-sample-branch`, not `-sample-branch`.
      - Example: 4: equalTo('release/v#.#.#-*.#')
-       - The would return valid if the branch name was `release/v1.2.3-preview.4`.
+       - Returns valid if the branch name was `release/v1.2.3-preview.4`.
 3. `allLowerCase()` - Checks whether or not the branch name is all lower case.
     - Example 1: allLowerCase()
-      - This would return valid if the name of the branch was `all-lower-case`.
+      - Returns valid if the name of the branch was `all-lower-case`.
 This would return invalid if the name of the branch was `not-all-LOWER-case`.
-4. `allUpperCase()` - Check if the branch name is all upper case
+4. `allUpperCase()` - Checks whether or not if the branch name is all upper case.
     - Example 1: allUpperCase()
-      - This would return valid if the name of the branch was `ALL-UPPER-CASE`.
+      - Returns valid if the name of the branch was `ALL-UPPER-CASE`.
 This would return invalid if the name of the branch was `NOT-ALL-upper-CASE`.

 <div align="center" style="font-weight:bold">